steve3535/satellite_dr/README.md

 ## Step 0: Traditional & Manual

-0. Topology
+0. **Topology**

    ![](images/topo1.PNG)

-2. backup primary
+2. **backup primary**
-3. restore seondary
+3. **restore seondary**

-**PS:**
-1) both primary and secondary must use same IP/FQDN
-2) We have an F5, can we leverage on that ?

-I setup a second VM in our DR site with the same IP , but powered off.
+   * prior, setup a second VM in the DR site with the same IP/fqdn, but powered off.
-I wanted to use F5. but the fact that the two servers should use same IP was somehow problematic ...
-I tought 1 VIP on top two real different IPs, and the F5 will present the VIP/FQDN to the clients, which also meman in that case that both servers remain up and F5 will load balance on either ...
-I dont know a bit about F5 ...
-Now that I am thinking I will test it with HAPROXY as well ...
-Ok, this option being out, door suddenly opened for an opprotunity to code :)
+   *

+4. **Use load balancer ?**

 ## BYOS: Build Your Own Solution
-Idea:
+**Idea:**
 1. have python connect to ESX and regularly check powerstate of the two VMs
 2. if both VM are down or both are up: this is not a healthy situation:
-   * if both are up: we shutdown DR
+   * if both are up --> that might be some kind of error --> we shutdown Secondary
-   * if both are down: we up the Live
+   * if both are down --> we bring up the Primary
+   If either Primary or Secondary is up, we return Status OK
-3. In other case the code should return OK
+3. the code is split into two components: backend and frontend
-4. the code should be split into two components: backend and frontend - the backend is a REST api listening to requests and performing switch actions, the frontend is a CLI looping in checking the current sattus
+   * the backend is a REST api listening to requests and performing state monitoring and switch actions, through the ESX python SDK
+   * the frontend is just a while loop checking the current sattus and capable of trigering a failover
-5. all components will be containerized and eventually deployed as pods in a k8s cluster - for HA & ease of deployment
+4. all components will be containerized and deployed as pods in a k8s cluster - just for the fun -

 Improvements later on:
-1. check should not only be limited to powerstate but retrieve via hammer api the actual state of Satellite
+1. check should not only be limited to powerstate but get service status via Satellite API
-2. possibly integrate backup/restore routines for a true failover/switchover
+2. integrate backup/restore routines as part of the failover/switchover
-3. Develop a web frontend to allow more actions and to kickstart a kind of platform engineering
+3. Develop a web frontend

 ## Let the journeny begin !